-Our first School of Ecology session for 2021 was in collaboration with Urban University of Lyon to host A l’Ecole de l’Anthropocene (School of the Anthropocene), which held in January.
-That session was a great move towards our plan to build stronger alliances and collaborations for the change we seek.
+For this year, HOMEF kicked started her School of Ecology strongly with a collaboration with University of Lyon to host School of the Anthropocene, which held in January.
+That session was a great move towards our plan to build stronger alliances for the change we seek.

-HOMEF’s focus for 2021 is ‘Building Webs of Resistance and Change’, and will be pursued on all fronts, but especially through our Ikike vehicle.
-We will be holding five more sessions of our School of Ecology this year and the focus for each session is well selected to respond to prevailing environmental, biosafety/biosecurity and human rights issues.
+In line with this year’s theme ‘Building Webs of Resistance and Change’, HOMEF, through her Ikike vehicle held a session on Environmental Justice in April and will be holding four more sessions of our School of Ecology in the coming months.
+The focus for each session is well selected to respond to prevailing environmental, biosafety/biosecurity and ultimately human rights issues.

 No 3: Shifting the Power Lines